Coconut Curry Chicken Soup

 • 8 ounces mushrooms of choice, sliced.
 Button, Crimini or Beech all work well.

-• 3 cans coconut milk
+• 3 cans full fat coconut milk

 • 1 tablespoon sugar